-- Master's: $18,000 for up to two years
+- Master's: $20,000 per year for two years

-- Doctoral: $22,000 for up to three years
+- Doctoral: $24,000 per year for two years

 Teacher-Scholar Doctoral Fellowships

 In partnership with the Gwenna Moss Centre for Teaching and Learning, Teacher-Scholar Doctoral Fellowships are awarded through a university-wide competition for both international and domestic doctoral students in their second to fifth year of program.
 Successful recipients receive training in university teaching and will deliver a course under the guidance of a faculty mentor.

 - Value: $15,000 over one year plus sessional lecturer stipend